steffenbusch/caddy-jwt-issuer/README.md

 ### Configuration Options

+- **`jwt_issuer`**:
   - `sign_key`: The base64-encoded secret key used to sign the JWTs.
     - *Usage Tip*: To create a secure base64-encoded sign key, you can use the command `openssl rand -base64 32`.
 This command generates a random 32-byte key and encodes it in base64 format.
     - *Placeholder Support*: You can also use a placeholder to reference a file containing the key, such as `{file./path/to/jwt-secret.txt}`.
 The file's content will be read and used as the signing key.
   - `user_db_path`: The path to the user database JSON file containing username, password, audience information, and optional deviating token lifetime.
 See the [example](#sample-usersjson) at the end of this README.
   - `token_issuer`: The issuer name to be included in the JWTs.
   - `default_token_lifetime`: The lifetime of the issued JWTs (e.g., "1h" for 1 hour).
 If not configured, the default value is 15 minutes.
   - `enable_cookie`: If this option is present, the plugin will set a cookie in the HTTP response containing the issued JWT.
   - `cookie_name`: The name of the cookie used to store the JWT.
 Defaults to `jwt_auth` if not specified.
   - `cookie_domain`: The domain for which the cookie is valid.
 For example, `.example.com` makes the cookie valid for all subdomains of `example.com`.
+- **`token_is_blocked`**:
+  - `blocklist_file`: Path to the blocklist file containing revoked tokens (one token per line).
+The file is automatically reloaded when modified.
+  - `placeholder`: Placeholder containing the token to check (e.g., `{http.auth.user.jti}`).
+Defaults to `{http.auth.user.jti}`.

 ### Example: Protecting an API Endpoint